prantlf/oscript-parser/README.md

 ## API

+The OScript AST resembles the [AST for JavaScript], but it includes nodes specific to the OScript syntax.
+See the [language grammar] and the [AST node declarations].

+The OScript language is case-insensitive.
+Values of keywords and identifiers in tokens and AST nodes (`value` property) are converted lower-case to make comparisons and look-ups more convenient.
+If you need the original letter-case, enable the raw AST node content (`raw` property) by the `rawIdentifiers` parser option.

 ### Parser

 The output of the parser is an Abstract Syntax Tree (AST) formatted in JSON.
 The parser functionality is exposed by `parseText()` and `parseTokens()`.
 The `parseText()` expects an input text.
 The `startTokenization()` expects an input text with tokens already produced by `tokenize()`.